rjshvjy/puvi/.dev-index/code_usage_report.md

 - Functions using this table:
   - create_outbound in puvi-backend/puvi-backend-main/modules/sku_outbound.py

+### delivery_notes
+- Used by modules: tm_configs
+- Files: 1

 ### density_values
 - Used by modules: system_config
 - Files: 1

 ### dependencies
-- Used by modules: sku_management, masters_common, masters_crud, locations
+- Used by modules: sku_management, masters_crud, locations, masters_common
 - Files: 4

 ### details